wargabasdat/Seleksi-2023-Tugas-1/README.md

   This is the code from the function that scrapes the map data
   <img src='/Data Scraping/screenshot/soup_maps_init.png'>
+  This code accesses the map tab on the website
   <img src='/Data Scraping/screenshot/soup_maps_access.png'>
+  This code scrapes the desired agent and map data
   <img src='/Data Scraping/screenshot/soup_maps_agent_search.png'>
+  This code appends all the data into a dictionary
   <img src='/Data Scraping/screenshot/soup_maps_append.png'>